Newsletter Subscribe

 Zucchini, Red Bell Pepper, Shrimps, Doenjang, Gochuchang, Samjang, Tofu, Soy sauce, Garlic and Ginger paste, Water.

-Prepare the Vegetables: Slice the red bell pepper from top to bottom in 2.5 cm thickness and then chop them in half.
-Slice the marrow in half from top to bottom and then chop them in half in 1 cm thickness.
+Slice the red bell pepper from top to bottom into 2.5 cm slices and then chop it in half.
+Slice the marrow in half from top to bottom, then chop it into 1-cm-thick pieces.

-The tofu is usually in a block of square.
-Use a knife to cut through them gently and cut into even blocks.
-Remove the head of the shrimp, cut through the centre of the shrimp along the back and remove the guts.
+The tofu is usually in a square block.
+Use a knife to cut it into even blocks.
+Remove the head of the shrimp, cut down the back, and remove the guts.
 Lightly rinse the shrimp in the running water.
-Leave the shrimp shell for flavours.
+Leave the shrimp shell for flavor.

 Garnish the stew with parsley.
 Serve while hot.
 Make sure to incorporate side dishes.
 That’s it!
-The Doenjang jjigae stew is ready to eat and enjoy with your family.
-This stew is one of the easiest soups to make and its great for your gut health.
-Many South Koreans enjoy this dish as a breakfast meal.
+The Doenjang jjigae stew is ready to be enjoyed with your family.
+This stew is one of the easiest soups to make, and it’s great for your gut health.
+Many South Koreans enjoy this dish for breakfast.

 Doenjang jjigae is a Korean stew that brings balance to Korean dishes.
-The main companion of the stew will be the Jasmine rice, and other side dishes such as Seaweed and Kimchi will complete this meal.
+The main accompaniment to the stew will be Jasmine rice, and other side dishes, such as Seaweed and Kimchi, will complete the meal.

-Store your Doenjang jjigae in the fridge, it can remain in the pot that it was cooked in.
-You can reheat it on the stove on medium low temperature.
-This stew will last for approximately three to four days.
+Store your Doenjang jjigae in the fridge; it can remain in the pot that it was cooked in.
+You can reheat it on the stove at medium-low temperature.
+This stew will last approximately 3 to 4 days.